agraef/pd-lua/tutorial/pd-lua-intro.md

 As every seasoned Pd user knows, Pd also enables you to transmit messages in a wireless fashion, using receiver symbols, or just *receivers* for short, as destination addresses.
 In Pd, this is done through the built-in `send` and `receive` objects, as well as the "send" and "receive symbol" properties of GUI objects.

-Sending messages to a receiver in Pd-Lua is straightforward:
+Sending messages to a receiver is straightforward:

 - `pd.send(sym, sel, atoms)`: Sends a message with the given selector symbol `sel` (a string) and arguments `atoms` (a Lua table, which may be empty if the message has no arguments) to the given receiver `sym` (a string).